-Because we finish our products with 3 layers of high quality water-based polyurethane, there is no need to wax.
-If you feel you wish to pep up the look of your cork floor, use a hardwood floor cleaning product.
-This will deepen the look of your floors while adding a subtle sheen.
-For permanent face lift, simply another layer or two of a water-based polyurethane varnish and watch your original factory finish come back.
+Because we finish our products with 3 layers of high-quality water-based polyurethane, there is no need to wax.
+If you feel you wish to refinish the look of your cork floor simply refinish another layer or two of our Loba 2K Supra AT polyurethane and watch your original factory finish come back.

-A: If possible, you should lift and place your object into its new location.
-If this is not an option for you, simply lay down a “drag surface“ such as a moving blanket or thick cardboard.
+The appliance industry has come up with the best possible solution: appliance rails.
+These are the safest way to move heavy appliances without damaging your floor.
+Your local home improvement store will carry something like it.
+A brand name that has been used successfully by dozens of our clients (and MANY people have called us to tell us how well they work) = Glide n Guard.
+If you choose not to purchase the appliance rails, you need to lift and place your object into its new location.
+If this is not an option for you, simply lay down a drag surface such as a moving blanket or thick cardboard.
 You can then begin to drag the object into place.
 A simpler solution is using furniture coasters.
 They come with felt padding added to the bottom for just such work.
 Be aware that a large object can cause streaks of “high polished” area!
-We’ve heard back from a client who dragged his wine case back into place only to find the feet had caused a high polish to his floor…he now has two highly polished “race tracks” in his cork flooring.
+We’ve heard back from a client who dragged his wine case back into place only to find the feet had caused a high polish to his floor…he now has two highly polished “racetracks” in his cork flooring.
 Over time, these will reduce in appearance and he will have discovered the practical side of “lifting” his furniture into place.

+Yes, we recommend that you install a Forna floating floor in your basement.
+This can be done with a few minor precautions.
+Due to the risk of moisture migration from the concrete slab, a floating floor should be placed over a moisture barrier.
+This will provide you with the assurance if there is moisture in our foundation that you will have time to detect it with other senses such as smell before it causes damage to your flooring.
 A glue down installation is not recommended.
-This seems contrary to the whole reason of putting cork in a basement, but the fact of the matter is: the glue will not stick to cement pads that have high(er) levels of moisture!
-Water or latex based contact cement flooring adhesives all have the same limitations.
-They will fail if the water/moisture content in the slab is too high.
+This seems contrary to the whole reason of putting cork in a basement, but the fact of the matter is: the glue will not stick to cement pads that have any level of moisture!
+Water or latex based contact cement flooring adhesives will fail if the moisture content in the slab increases.

-Do NOT: use solvent based adhesives to get around this problem!
-Our cork is produced using water based adhesives.
-Solvent based products will dissolve our cork tiles.
-This will leave you with a very large mess!
+Do NOT: use solvent-based adhesives to get around this problem!
+Our cork is produced using water-based adhesives.
+Solvent based products will dissolve our cork tiles over time.

-If you are a contractor who wishes to move forward with this application, please contact us prior to the installation!
-We had one installer who failed to do so and is now paying the consequences = owes his client a new cork floor!
+If you are a contractor who wishes to move forward with this application, you must contact us in writing to have approval on your installation prior to the installation.

 No. Just like Oak flooring (cork being in the Oak tree family) comes in many shades.
 You need to keep in mind that each cork tree sheds its cork-bark in its own unique way.
 Shade variations are an inherent and attractive.
-This is a standing characteristic of natural products – whether cork, wood, bamboo, slate, marble or granite; colour variations are to be expected.
+This is a standing characteristic of natural products such as cork, wood, bamboo, slate, marble or granite; colour variations are to be expected.

 Our manufacturer tries hard to produce consistent levels of stain or pattern but each panel is unique.
 Each panel of cork bark will accept our finishing process in a similar manner, but never as an exact match.
 For best overall color or shade appearance you will want to intermingle your flooring from several boxes at a time.
 Laying out your cork floor prior to installation will ensure you get the look that is right for you.